 Selling insurance is challenging and rewarding at the same time.
+For instance, if you sell insurance to a tree care business, you need to know what insurance to offer and explain how it will help the company.
 While many think of it as a side hustle, selling insurance requires full-time dedication and training.
 It will not just come to you one fine morning.
 You have to keep working towards it to be successful.

 There are many misconceptions about selling insurance, and some of them are deeply ingrained in the way we think.
 Today we will talk about 5 such misconceptions and what people don’t tell you about selling insurance.
 Without further ado, let’s find out more.